grk1102/MediVoice/README.md

 ### MediVoice: Speech-to-Text Disease Detector
-MediVoice is a B.Tech minor project developed at B V Raju Institute of Technology, aimed at automating medical documentation and disease detection using AI.
+MediVoice is a B.Tech minor project aimed at automating medical documentation and disease detection using AI.
 It leverages OpenAI's Whisper for speech-to-text transcription and spaCy's NLP models to map symptoms to ICD-10 codes, improving healthcare efficiency and patient outcomes.

 ## Setup Instructions